adnilsson/Bank2YNAB4/README.md

 Filling out the template should hopefully be clear from the comments.
 Nevertheless, a short description can be helpful:
 1. Create a new bank config by copying and renaming the template.
-2. Give the bank an appropriate `name` and specify the delimiter and date format used in the bank's CSV statements in the `csv` table.
+2. Give the bank an appropriate `name` and specify all delimiters and the date format used.
 3. Fill out the `ynab_mapping` table with the corresponding column names from the bank's CSV statement.

 Some keys in the template's `ynab_mapping` table are optional, however: